DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 - `k8s/index.js` is slow!

-    From those same screenshots above we can see a significant difference in the time taken by `k8s/index.js` vs orchestrating docker.
+    From those same screenshots above we can also see a significant difference in the time taken by `k8s/index.js` vs. orchestrating docker.
     Without more logging and timing data it's difficult to understand where this additional time is spent, but we'll look into that in the future.

 - The `k8s/index.js` hook extension is limited to the Workflow Pod definition only

-    The hook extention template is only able to modify or extend the Workflow Pod template; it is not capable of orchestrating resources outside of provisioning the Workflow Pod.
+    The hook extension template is only able to modify or extend the Workflow Pod template; it is not capable of orchestrating resources outside of provisioning the Workflow Pod.
 While this is already a plus over the other configurations discussed below, it is still an inconvenient limitation for our use case.

-    Since we cannot create a PersistentVolume within a Pod defintion, we can only leverage the automatic snapshot PV provisioning OpenEBS provides when creating a clone PVC.
+    Since we cannot create a PersistentVolume within a Pod definition, we can only leverage the automatic snapshot PV provisioning OpenEBS provides when creating a clone PVC.
 This results in sub-optimal names for each of our snapshots, not directly associated with our